 University of Birmingham and Capgemini Community Challenge

-The week-long Challenge takes place at one of Capgemini’s offices in Telford, with students carrying out tangible solutions-based consultancy for local charities.
+The week-long Challenge takes place entirely virtually this year!
+In groups, students will carry out tangible solutions-based consultancy for local charities and be mentored by Capgemini employees.
 For those who take part, it is a major boost to your CV, skillset and work experience.
-Working in teams, you’ll help to make a real difference to the charitable organisation you work with.
+Working remotely in teams, you’ll help to make a real difference to the charitable organisation you work with.

 Elena Iacovou, Business Management with Marketing

 “The Capgemini Community Challenge was by far the best work experience I have ever done.
 Not only did this opportunity allow me to work in a team and do some amazing work for a charity but in the process it allowed me to develop many skills and make some really great friends.”

 Watch the video of the Capgemini Community Challenge.

 Capgemini is a global leader in partnering with companies to transform and manage their business by harnessing the power of technology.
 The Group is guided everyday by its purpose of unleashing human energy through technology for an inclusive and sustainable future.
 It is a responsible and diverse organisation of 270,000 team members in nearly 50 countries.
 With its strong 50 year heritage and deep industry expertise, Capgemini is trusted by its clients to address the entire breadth of their business needs, from strategy and design to operations, fuelled by the fast evolving and innovative world of cloud, data, AI, connectivity, software, digital engineering and platforms.
 The Group reported in 2020 global revenues of €16 billion.

 By taking part in the Capgemini Community Challenge, you will be eligible to claim 45 Personal Skills Award Activity points.
 If you are looking to take part in the Professional Development Module, you will also be able to use this experience as your placement.